General Information & Policies

 For weekday games, the open-container waiver shall be in effect from 4 p.m. until game start.

-For the Sept.
-3 weekday game, due to the early kickoff, the open-container waiver shall be in effect from 1 p.m. until game start.
+For the Thanksgiving Day game, the open-container waiver shall be in effect from 12 p.m. until game start.

 This policy only applies to the main UCF campus and not the surrounding area.

 No public sale or distribution of alcohol is authorized on campus (except in permanent dining establishments).
 Kegs, glass containers and beer funnels are not authorized on campus.

 The following activities are prohibited at all times:

 (1) Any rapid, excessive or irresponsible consumption of alcoholic beverages.

 (2) Drinking contests or games or any other activities that involve the rapid and/or excessive consumption of alcoholic beverages